-|Foreign-Born Population||12.9% of the total population
+13.5% of the total population

 The extent to which citizens are able to achieve a desirable quality of life within Wake County is determined in part by their economic independence.
 These numbers measure the strength and sustainability of the economy, the affordability of education, and the relative wealth of the population.

 4.6% unemployment rate

 The unemployment rate in Wake County is down 0.5% to the U.S. average and down 0.9% to North Carolina average.

 50.1% of the County's adult population has a bachelor's degree or higher

 In 2015, the percentage of Wake County adult residents with a bachelor's degree or higher as adults age 25 or older ranked second in the state.

 |Median Household Income|